FlineDev/FreemiumKit-Docs/Sources/FreemiumKit/FreemiumKit.docc/FAQ/FAQ-MigrateFromRevenueCat.md

 You might also want to optionally delete the 'FreemiumKit' config file from your Asset Catalog and drag & drop the now adjusted config file from the 'Setup' tab.
 This will make sure your adjustments are also available in case the remote config file can't be loaded on the users devices, where FreemiumKit will fall back to the local file included in the Asset Catalog.

-### Current Limitations

-If you have created more products on App Store Connect than you want to show in your paywall, you might want to wait until we have implemented a product selection for paywalls in a future version.

-For example, if you have a Weekly, a Monthly, a Yearly, and a Lifetime purchase on Connect (and all of them are approved), then they all will be shown in our paywalls.
-If you want to exclude e.g. the Weekly purchase from your paywall, that's currently not supported.

 [🏠 Back to Home](https://freemiumkit.app)